It ain’t over til it’s over…

 Ask any VC or startup founder in the summer of 2015 about Highland, and they might cringe and try to avoid the topic.
 One person I spoke with at the time referred to the firm’s office as a “complete ghost town.”
 I also heard them referred to as a non-entity in terms of local investing and “sitting on their hands.”
 It was all bad news.
 By all indications, operations were shifting west just as they had for instrumental Boston-area venture firms of yesteryear like Greylock, and others like Charles River Ventures and General Catalyst, who were building larger presences in Silicon Valley.

-Key members of the team had moved on and bad luck hit the firm.
+Key members of the team had moved on, and bad luck hit the firm.
 Wyc Grousbeck left to buy the Celtics; eventually, Higgins joined him as part of Causeway Media Partners.
 Andy Miller, Quattro founder and Lexington native, left the Menlo Park office to get into the NBA as well, as a part owner of the Sacramento Kings.
-Miller most recently started eSports-focused company and his own venture firm, Starting Five, with Jeff Glass.
+Miller most recently started an eSports-focused company and his own venture firm, Starting Five, with Jeff Glass.
 Alex Taussig bailed.
 Walt Doyle joined from PayPal and, in a heartbeat, left to start GasBuddy.
 Tragically, Staples-founder and partner Tom Stemberg passed away after a long bout with cancer.

 Worse than all the team shakeups, word had hit the entrepreneur circles that things were unstable and money was tight at Highland.